Print

 Instructions

-1. Place cornmeal in a medium heavy bottom pot or Dutch oven and whisk with the cold water and salt to create a slurry.
+1. Make the Slurry.
+Place the cornmeal in a medium, heavy-bottom pot or Dutch oven, and whisk in the cold water to create a slurry.
+Add the salt, stir.

-2. Cover, and heat over medium-high heat, stirring occasionally until it just reaches a simmer (no need to boil); whisk well, cover again, and lower heat to low heat for 15-20 minutes, cooking until the grains “open up” and have a creamy consistency.
+2. Simmer.
+Cover and heat over medium-high heat, stirring occasionally until it just reaches a simmer (no need to boil); whisk well, cover again, and lower the heat to medium-low, simmering gently for 15-20 minutes, until the grains “open up” and have a creamy consistency.
 (Fine-ground cornmeal will cook faster than medium-ground cornmeal.)

-3. Add more water to create the consistency you want.
-I like it creamy but not runny- so any toppings easily sit on top and don’t sink down.
+3. Adjust consistency.
+Add more water or broth to create the consistency you want.
+I like it loose and creamy but not runny, so that toppings easily sit on top and don’t sink down.

-4. Whisk in the olive oil or butter, and add the optional cheese.
-Remember to wait to add any fat, until after the grains have fully cooked.
+4. Add the fat.
+Whisk in the olive oil or butter, and optional cheese.

 6. Serve while warm and creamy, sprinkle with fresh herbs or any of the suggested toppings.